 Step 3: Drilling the Holes

 When you’re drilling the holes for the handles or knobs, you should drill them from the front of the door to the back.
-You may want to consider drilling the hole half way from the the front of the door, then half way from the back.
+You may want to consider drilling the hole halfway from the front of the door, then halfway from the back.
 However, this method doesn’t work well for everyone and some people find it easier to just simply drill from the front in one go.
 First, use a G clamp to attach a piece of wood to the outside of the open door.
-This will help to reduce the chances of the wood splinting or splitting.
-Then, use a slightly larger drill bit than the hole that the screw need.
+This will help to reduce the chances of wood splitting.
+Then, use a slightly larger drill bit than the hole that the screw needs.
 This will ensure that the screws fit in and can be screwed in with ease.

 Step 4: Fitting the Handles or Knobs

 Remove all pencil marks before screwing in the handle or knob, to ensure that no pencil marks will show once they have been fitted.
 Then, begin screwing the handle or knob.
 Handles can be a bit more difficult, as there are usually two screws to contend with.
 Whereas knobs usually only have one.
 When you’re fitting a handle, start with one screw and screw it until it is tight but with some room to move.
 Then screw the second screw until it is completely tight, before tightening the first screw the rest of the way.